SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/Backends/DEFAULT_DRAWING_BACKEND.md

 Its responsibilities are:

+- create a `FlushScene`
 - acquire a writable CPU region from the target frame
-- create a `FlushScene`
 - execute that scene
 - provide CPU layer composition services
 - manage frame usage for CPU-backed targets

 The expensive work is delegated:

-- `FlushScene` owns flush-local planning
+- `FlushScene` owns retained row planning
 - `DefaultRasterizer` owns scan conversion
 - `BrushRenderer<TPixel>` owns brush-specific shading